mczkzk/go-ts-generator/README.md

 - Converts Go types to appropriate TypeScript types
 - Preserves comments from Go code in the generated TypeScript
 - Handles both exported and unexported types and fields
-- Converts field names to camelCase for non-API types
+- Preserves original field names from struct tags
-- Special handling for API-related types (preserves exact field names)
 - Handles pointer types as optional fields
 - Supports `omitempty` tag for optional fields
 - Includes validation rules from struct tags as JSDoc comments